matthew-healy/laptop/README.md

 ## Install

 !
-Make sure your laptop in plugged in !
+Make sure your laptop is plugged in !

 Download and review the script: